 Do you love to celebrate books with your kids?
 March 2nd is Dr. Seuss’ birthday and Read Across America Day.
 Many of us will be planning fun Dr. Seuss themed literacy activities, writing projects, science explorations, sensory fun and more to celebrate throughout the week.

-I’ve put together a 5 day Dr. Seuss unit to use with preschoolers.
+I’ve put together a 5 day Dr. Seuss unit to use with your preschoolers.
 You can also adapt many of the Dr. Seuss Activities to work with toddlers, kindergarteners, and early elementary students.
 It’s full of books, literacy ideas, sensory fun, cooking and more.
-Whether you are a teacher, parent, grandparent, homeschooler or librarian, you will find lots of things to use.
+No need to look for countless resources.
+I have them all here for you!

 You can do the whole five days of fun or pick and choose to fit your needs.
 There are lots of ideas that could be used for a special play date too.

 DR. SEUSS ACTIVITIES- 5 DAY PLAN

 DAY 1 ACTIVITIES: ONE FISH, TWO FISH, RED FISH, BLUE FISH

 READ-ALOUD: Read One Fish, Two Fish, Red Fish, Blue Fish.

 LITERACY ACTIVITY: Play Red Fish Blue Fish Matching with letters of the alphabet or sight words.
 You could also try the letter dot fish sheet to work on letter identification.
 The matching game requires a little bit of prep and the dot fish sheet is ready to print and play.
 Just make sure you have dot markers.